Maisabdalrazeq/text-classifier/README.md

 ### Start time: 2:00 pm
 ### Finish time: 4:00 pm
-### Actual time needed to complete: 2 hours ,, it's was so easy and I enjoyed with this lab
+### Actual time needed to complete: 2 hours ,, it was so easy and I enjoyed with this lab

 <br>